jontymorris/Special-Gallery/README.md

 - Activate the plugin through Wordpress.

 After you have activated the plugin, click on 'Dashboard'.
 There will be a new menu option called 'Special Gallery'.

+<strong>Note:</strong> Don't embed multiple galleries on the same page.
+This will mess up the JavaScript causing the galleries to not show properly.